Never get confused again with neither and nor

 Is neither singular or plural?

 It can be both.
-You can use neither with a singular or plural verb.
+You can use it with a singular or plural verb.

 But be careful when you have a singular and a plural clause to join together in the same sentence.
-Your subject verb agreement must be correct.
+Your subject verb agreement must be correct for singular nouns and plural nouns.

 Neither the coach nor the players are available for an interview.